IftekharLeaon/TEXMech-SIte/content/pages/careers.md

 ---
+type: PageLayout
 title: Careers
-slug: careers
 sections:
+  - type: GenericSection
-  - title:
+    title:
+      type: TitleBlock
       text: A team that works closely together
       color: text-dark
       styles:
         self:
           textAlign: center
-      type: TitleBlock
-    subtitle: The Executive Committee
+    subtitle: Section subtitle
     text: >
-      The Executive Committee of the BUTEX TexMech Society works with dedication and unity to plan, organize, and execute initiatives that drive the club’s mission of academic excellence and professional growth.
+      There are many variations of passages of Lorem Ipsum available, but the majority have suffered alteration in some form, by injected humour, or randomised words which don't look even slightly believable.
+If you are going to use a passage of Lorem Ipsum, you need to be sure there isn't anything embarrassing hidden in the middle of text.
     actions:
+      - type: Button
-      - label: See More
+        label: See open positions
         url: /
         icon: arrowRight
         iconPosition: right
         style: primary
-        type: Button
     colors: bg-neutral-fg-dark
+    backgroundImage:
+      type: BackgroundImage
+      url: /images/abstract-background.svg
+      altText: Placeholder image
+      backgroundSize: cover
+      backgroundPosition: center
+      backgroundRepeat: no-repeat
+      opacity: 100
     styles:
       self:
         padding: